habilelabs/habilejs/README.md

 # Starter kit generator
-This package includes global command for generating node-mongo-starter-kit
+This package includes global command for generating a ready-to-use boiler plate for NodeJs with MongoDB.

 ### Prerequisites
 ```